Despite its long-lost popularity, NiMH battery packs still hold a few advantages over LiPos.

 But LiPo batteries often react to such hiccups in very unsafe ways.
 Such as explosions, catching fire, etc. Although they come with a protection circuit called Battery Management System(BSM) built-in, at extreme temperatures or so, LiPos can turn into a safety hazard.

-NiMH batteries have much stable cell chemistry, leading it not to require any protection circuit.
+NiMH batteries have much stable cell chemistry, leading them not to require any protection circuit.
 Hence, they’re less likely to catch fire or overheat beyond the usual.

 It’s Easier to Store Lipo Than NiMH